TTomas78/internet_provider_workshop/README.md

   stop the server (that step it's because you need to set the enviroments variables into your terminal session)

-  flask db init (maybe it could not be necessary)

-  flask db migrate

   flask db upgrade

 10 - run the application